by aqara

 Parameters:

-Get list of all homes under user account.
+get_homesGets a list of all homes under the user's account.

 Parameters: None

-Returns: Comma-separated list of home names.
-Returns empty string or appropriate message if no data
+Returns: A comma-separated list of home names.
+Returns an empty string or a corresponding message if no data is available.

-Switch user's current operating home.
-After switching, subsequent device queries, controls, and other operations will target the newly switched home.
+switch_homeSwitches the user's currently active home.
+After switching, subsequent device queries, controls, etc., will target the newly switched home.

 Parameters:

-Automation configuration (currently supports only scheduled or delayed device control tasks).
+automation_configConfigures automation (currently only supports scheduled or delayed device control tasks).

 Parameters: